jcollard/ChessAppDevlog/README.md

 }
 ```

-After spending some time thinking through this logic, it turns out that this
+After spending some time working through this logic, it turns out that this
 check is ensuring that a piece cannot move into spaces occupied by pieces of the
 same color.